This Sheet Pan Buffalo Chicken and Veggies dinner is a quick, no-fuss weekday dinner for all of you buffalo fans out there!

 - Preheat oven to 375°F and line a baking sheet with parchment paper.

-- In a small bowl toss peppers and carrots with 1 tablespoon of olive oil and 1/2 teaspoon salt and 1/2 teaspoon black pepper.
+- In a small bowl toss peppers and carrots with 1 tablespoon of olive oil, 1/2 teaspoon salt and 1/2 teaspoon black pepper.

 - Pat chicken dry and season with salt and pepper.

-- Bake for 45 minutes until the chicken is cooked through.
+- Place carrots, peppers, cauliflower and chicken in a single layer on a parchment-lined baking sheet.
+Bake for 45 minutes until the chicken is cooked through.
 Remove chicken if the veggies aren’t fully tender, and let veggies cook for an additional 20 minutes.

 This is a sponsored post written on behalf of Quitter’s Circle, a collaboration between the American Lung Association and Pfizer.
 All thoughts and opinions presented in this post are purely my own.